2020cloud/Blockchain/paper/Data Trading/Data_Trading_Platform_requirements.md

   - Any one can not tamper with the running result.
   - The running result can not be obtained by any other except the buyer.

+- Privacy
+  - privacy of the buyers and the sellers.
+- Fairness?